legacysurvey/legacysurvey/pages/dr9/sga.rst

 The table below documents the nominal set of files produced by the SGA pipeline.
-Many of these files are standard `DR9`_ data products (see the `DR9 files documentation`_), although slightly different inputs than those used for nominal `DR9`_ processing (see `Custom Mosaics`_ for more details) and with names which are specific to the SGA.
+Many of these files are standard `DR9`_ data products (see the `DR9 files documentation`_), although they are based on slightly different inputs than those used for nominal `DR9`_ processing (see `Custom Mosaics`_ for more details) and with names which are specific to the SGA.

 ============================================================================== ================================================
 File                                                                           Description